hutchcha/vina_pipeline/README.md

 ```

 Modify the values according to your protein's binding site.

-**Note** : You must provide your own configuration file and define the search space based on your specific protein pocket and structure file, as automating this step is not straightforward.
+---

 ## Usage
-Master Script: `master.sh`The `run_pipeline.sh` script orchestrates the entire pipeline.
+Master Script: `master.sh`The `master.sh`**  script automates the entire pipeline, including ligand preparation, docking, and result summarization.
+It also ensures that previously processed directories are skipped, allowing for smooth resumption of interrupted runs.
 #### Usage